Gun buyback begins: Firearms owners handing in weapons in Christchurch

 Gun-owners are leaving satisfied from New Zealand's first Government buyback event.

-Police say so far 35 firearms have been handed in, 24 of which have been processed.
+Police say so far 97 firearms have been handed in, as well as 94 parts and accessories.

+"The amount compensated to firearms' owners today has been $204,721 as of around 12.30pm," acting Canterbury district commander Mike Johnson said.

+The event today is one of 258 events that will run across the country over the next 3 months.

 One gun owner - who wants to remain anonymous - says he didn't have much faith going in.